fraserlove/vertexpr/README.md

-# opengl-expr
+# VertExpr
-This is an OpenGL experiment using `glfw` for window management, `glad` for OpenGL function loading, and `glm` for mathematics and transformations.
+An experimental OpenGL engine using `glfw` for window management, `glad` for OpenGL function loading, and `glm` for mathematics and transformations.
 Features model loading, lighting (point, directional, and spot), and camera controls via mouse and keyboard inputs.

 ## Build Instructions
 This project requires `cmake` to build and can be built using the following command: